Davexdesing/ecommerce-nodejs-api/README.md

 - underscore version 1.12.0
 - url-slug version 2.3.2

+## Run
+_To run this application, you have to set your own environmental variables.
+For security reasons, some variables have been hidden from view and used as environmental variables with the help of dotenv package._

 ## How to Run
-_These instructions will get you a copy of the project up and running on your local machine for development and testing purposes (Without using Docker-compose).
+_These instructions will get you a copy of the project up and running on your local machine for development and testing purposes (Without using Docker-compose)._

 * Install node modules